EBGirard/Eutrophication/README.md

 Turbidity, large benthic foraminifera, diatoms, prokaryotes, coral reef

 # R code and dataset: How-to-do
-1. Download the dataset folder and the R code
+1. Download the dataset zip folder and the R code
+2. Unzip the dataset folder
-2. Open R studio and the R code file
+3. Open R studio and the R code file
-3. Run the section or the analysis of the code that is of interest
+4. Run the section or the analysis of the code that is of interest
-4. Cite us, thank you :-)
+5. Cite us, thank you :-)

 # Citation